d13125710/AntSolverGUI/README.md

 AntSolverGUI
 ============

+AntSolver is a Windows 64 bit program that solves TSP files.
+As developed by Gareth Hunter for my dissertation submitted in partial fulfilment of the requirements of Dublin Institute of Technology for the degree of
+M.Sc. in Computing (Advanced Software Engineering) "Ants find the shortest path"

-AntSolver is a Windows 64 bit program that solves TSP files, using differnet Ant Colonly Algorithms , and the genetic algorithm in one framework, and displays visual feeback of the inner workings of each algorithm.
+using differnet Ant Colonly Algorithms , and thegenetic algorithm in one framework, and displays visual feeback of the inner workings of each algorithm.

 AntSolver is implemented in C++ and the main algorithm classes have been implemented using standard C++ , therefore enabling these classes to be imported to any other C++ application on any operating system.
 Although Visual C++ 10 professional with service Pack 2 installed was used to compile this version.

-To compile download to desktop and open AntSolver.vcxproj in visual C++ 10
+** To compile download to desktop computer and open AntSolver.vcxproj in visual C++ 10 **

 1. The main algorithm classes, the entire logic of all the ant algorithms, and genetic algorithm have been encapsulated into these classes.
 All are accessed via an interface and created via a factory;
 2. A Local search module with the methods of local search is discussed and can be applied to each solution of each algorithm (except the brute force algorithm);